qwasium/seating-layout/README.md

 ### If you have no idea

-Go ahead and use ChatGPT/Claude/Gemini to give you guidance.
+Go ahead and copy & paste this `README.md` file into ChatGPT/Claude/Gemini to give you guidance.

-**Be carefull NOT prompt personal information!**
+Regarding `names.csv`: **Be carefull NOT to prompt personal information!**

 1. Install `Python`
 2. Configure the appearance in `config.yaml`
 3. Define the seating layout in `layout.csv`
 4. Add student information in `names.csv`
-5. Run the main script as below:
+5. Run the main script (see below)

+Output image is `output/seating.png` by default.
+The output path is defined in `config.yaml`.

 #### Windows